Saturday, June 10 2017, 9am – 1:30pm

-Join Canopy’s Volunteer Pruning Corps!
-In this free, interactive workshop you’ll learn the art of young tree pruning with Canopy’s Program Director Michael Hawkins and other local experts.
-You’ll also join a dynamic team of pruning volunteers that helps maintain young Canopy trees throughout the community.
+Join Canopy’s Citizen Pruner Team!
+In this free, interactive workshop you’ll learn the art and science of young tree pruning with Canopy’s Program Director Michael Hawkins and other local experts.
+You’ll also join a dynamic team of Citizen Pruners that help maintain young Canopy trees throughout the community.

-No prior pruning experience necessary; we welcome all skill levels, from beginner to professional.
+No prior pruning experience is necessary; we welcome all skill levels, from beginner to professional.

 After the workshop series, you’ll be prepared to help Canopy maintain hundreds of recently planted trees in schools, parks, and public spaces in Palo Alto, East Palo Alto, and surrounding communities.